 Thank you for your interest in submitting a manuscript to the Health Environments Research & Design Journal (HERD).
-Please take a moment to review the attached information and guidelines for researching, writing, and formatting your paper.
+Please take a moment to review the information and guidelines below for researching, writing, and formatting your paper.

 HERD features evidence-based articles and research papers on the relationships among health and environmental design and organizational, provider, and patient outcomes.
 As a translational journal linking research to practice, HERD features both rigorous research from academic sources and applied research from practice.
 Papers on research methods and techniques, theory papers, integrative and synthesized reviews of literature, case studies, and critical reviews of new books are accepted.
 Letters to the editor commenting on published articles or research and theory issues are welcome.

 HERD accepts a range of manuscripts including research papers, opinion papers, theory papers, meta-analysis/metasynthesis, book reviews, case studies, independent post-occupancy evaluations, letters to the editors, and responses to letters/papers.